 Once the clubs close, you might not be ready to hit the sack without getting a decent feed in you to soak up some of the alcohol.
 Not everywhere is 24/7 in Brighton but there are a couple of good options for your stag party.

 Call: +44 1273 363600

-This is fish and chips or British stodge and both of them are very well done.
-When you’re hungry at 2 a.m. there’s probably no better option than Buddies and it’s conveniently close to the clubs too which means no taxis before you get your grub.
+This is fish and chips or British stodge; both are very well done.
+When you’re hungry at 2 am. there’s probably no better option than Buddies, and it’s conveniently close to the clubs, too, which means no taxis before you get your grub.

 All Night Market Diner

 Call: +44 1273 608273